 Alison Jones (Founder and Chief Executive)

-I am a teacher/trainer and education consultant with extensive experience in schools, colleges and also training education and social work staff. it was clear to me that there was a significant group of mainly BAME youngsters failing to succeed despite the efforts of schools – due to their economic, social and ‘life’ circumstances.
+I am a teacher/trainer and education consultant with extensive experience in schools, colleges as well as training education and social work staff. it was clear to me that there was a significant group of (mainly ethnic minority) youngsters failing to succeed – despite the efforts of schools – due to their economic, social and ‘life’ circumstances.
 I founded The Stepladder Foundation (a UK registered charity) initially as a ‘not for profit’ organisation in 2000.
-Working with disadvantaged young people in North East London and across the UK, with Saturday sessions and on-going individually tailored ‘wrap around’ provision after school – to motivate, coach and support those who really need it, Stepladder evolved exciting new and effective ways to raise aspirations and achievement.
+Working with disadvantaged young people in North East London and later across the UK, with Saturday sessions and on-going, individually tailored ‘wrap around’ provision after school – to motivate, coach and support those who really need it, Stepladder evolved exciting new and effective ways to raise aspirations and achievement.
 Our great track record speaks for itself!

 Louise Francis (Secretary)